oroinc/orocommerce/src/Oro/Bundle/RFPBundle/Resources/doc/api/request.md

 #### get_subresource

-Retrieve a record of request additional note assigned to a specific request record.
+Retrieve records of additional notes assigned to a specific request record.

 #### get_relationship

-Retrieve IDs of request additional note records assigned to a specific request record.
+Retrieve IDs of additional note records assigned to a specific request record.

 #### update_relationship

-Replace the list of request additional note assigned to a specific request record.
+Replace the list of additional notes assigned to a specific request record.

 {@request:json_api}
 Example: